sysrich/automation/README.md

-# Kubic Project Automation
+# CaaS Platform Automation

-The repo houses various tools and automation scripts that are used by the Kubic team for dev/test/CI purposes.
+The repo houses various tools and automation scripts that are used by the SUSE Kubic team for dev/test/CI purposes for the **SUSE CaaS Platform Product**.

+**NOTE: The tools in this repo should not be used on openSUSE Kubic**

 ## caasp-devenv